-A number of other courses meet the computer literacy requirement are listed elsewhere in this catalog.
-Please see the complete list of courses that meet the requirement in the General Information section of this catalog.
+A number of other courses meet the state computer literacy requirement are listed elsewhere in this catalog.
+Project Lead the Way computer science courses can be found in the Technology and Engineering section of this catalog.
+Please see the complete list of courses that meet the state computer literacy requirement in the General Information section of this catalog.

-• Digital Multimedia
+• Digital Multimedia 503020CW